Decide What To Practice

 If you don't you'll always be running blind into every false promise you allow yourself to be convinced by - especially in the internet age where everybody is an expert, you MUST question everything, or you'll find yourself shelling out lots of money for fools gold.
 If there was an easy way I would show you, I promise!
 People who promise an easy ride are almost certainly full of smelly air!

-Then we go onto discuss how I believe you should decide on things to practice and set your schedule.
+After some guidelines on making your own Practice Schedule, we'll look at how I think you should decide on things to practice and set your schedule.

 Practice Schedule Guidelines

 The four (or five) principle areas of study:

 This is going to the gym, your guitar fitness, and would include: scales with a metronome, finger gym, spider, legato exercises, bending, tapping, sliding, vibrato, sight reading (if needed), etc.

 This is about learning things, scales, chords, theory, arpeggios, rhythm patterns, reading rhythms, licks, vocabulary, and thing you can gain knowledge in!